ArunavaCoderEm/Promptimaginator/README.md

 # Deployment ?

-This is not deployed as the APIs costs after a cirtain limit 🫠.
+This is not deployed as the APIs costs after a certain limit 🫠.

 # Replicate